passbase/flutter-demo-app/README.md

 ## Install the App & Run

-1. Follow our [integration guide](https://docs.passbase.com/integrations/flutter) to correctly install the Passbase Package
+You can follow our [integration guide](https://docs.passbase.com/integrations/flutter) to correctly install the Passbase Package.
+To run the Demo app please do the folllwing:

-2. Add all iOS and Android specifics
+1. Open Terminal in project folder and run `flutter packages get`
-3. Exchange `YOUR_OWN_PUBLISHABLE_API_KEY` with your own API key
+2. Exchange `YOUR_OWN_PUBLISHABLE_API_KEY` with your own API key
-4. Build and run the App
+3. Build and run the App